 “It’s a Happy Talent to Know How to Play” – Ralph Waldo Emerson

-I hope not to be branded a ‘Narcissist’ for all that elaborate self-introduction.
+I hope I am not branded a ‘Narcissist’ for all that elaborate self-introduction.
 I am here to share and help those looking for some timely help.
-That’s what the seed of Aham Brahmasmi is all about – To offer better clarity to you and for yourself.
+That’s what the seed of Aham Brahmasmi is all about – Offer better clarity to you and for yourself.

-Like many youngsters today, I too once stood there at the crossroads, wildly staring at the academic and career choices around me and terribly confused by elders as counsel.
+Like many youngsters today, I too once stood at the crossroads of academic and career choices.
+Elders as counsel terribly confused me.
 Many to discourage and dissuade you from your real inner choices and want you to do what they felt was right to live their dreams.
 Within me, it was Turbulence, incomparable.

 Benjamin Franklin was very right and is still relevant when he said: “Wasted Strengths are like Sundials in Shade…” If you do not find the natural abilities and talents hidden in you and exhibit them with your performance, You will also remain like a sundial in shade!
 This is the biggest problem of an individual.